 How I Learned About Chakras

 I grew up around some New England hippies heavily influenced by New Age ideas emerging from California and all around the world.
 When I was born, during the sixties, there was a surge in American awareness about yoga and practice of yoga became more and more popular from then on.
-I feel fortunate to have been exposed to these concepts when I was relatively young.
+I feel fortunate to have been exposed to these concepts when I was relatively young, even receiving a formal initiation by a real guru when I was young.

 Learning yoga theory involves discussion of chakras.
 Most of the discussion you’ll find talk about “blockages” or issues with chakras manifesting negatively in people.
 There’s emphasis on the spine, posture, and doing asanas aka yoga moves, to strengthen and increase the “flow of energy” around them.

-Then one day all my life experiences, being an analytical chemist, being a dad, a son, a husband, a brother, a creator, a blogger, a marketer etc. came together.
+Then one day all my life experiences, being an analytical chemist, being a dad, a son, a husband, a brother, a creator, a blogger, a writer of online marketing articles etc. came together.
 What chakras actually were, all along, to me, crystallized into a new understanding.
 I’m going to share that understanding with you now.
 I hope it brings value to you and makes it easier to find balance in your life and lets your energy flow better.

 Where Are The Chakras?